andreaferretti/paths-js-react-demo/README.md

 Running
 -------

-The application uses RequireJS and Bower to manage the dependencies.
+The application uses NPM to manage the dependencies.
 To run it, first install the dependencies with

     npm install
-    bower install

 Then a running server can start with

-    grunt server
+    npm start

 Otherwise a self-contained distribution can be obtained with

-    grunt
+    npm run build

 Status
 ------